For current class offerings, times, and additional information, visit the Office of the Registrar.

-Focuses on teaching as communication, in particular, issues of classroom management, effective structuring of classroom discourse, and diagnosing and responding to learner needs.
-This course includes teaching practicum where students engage in field experience (observation and teaching), peer teaching, and reflection on previous teaching and learning experiences with the goal of developing effective teaching practices.
+Focuses on honing teaching skills and theoretical knowledge developed through the TESOL program.
+Issues of classroom management, effective structuring of classroom discourse, lesson planning, and diagnosing and responding to learner needs are all addressed.
+Students engage in field experience (observation and teaching), peer teaching and review, and self-reflection on previous teaching and learning experiences with the goal of developing effective teaching practices.
 Offered every fall.
 Prerequisite: TESL-601 and TESL-602.

 TESL-424/624: Reading and Writing in the ESL/EFL Classroom (3)

 Introduction to theories of how we read and write as well as the instruction of these skills.
 The major focus is on practical approaches to teaching reading and writing skills to varied student populations, including children in public schools, young adults in pre-academic learning environments, and literacy-challenged adults in adult education programs.
 Usually offered every spring and summer session II.